mccurdyc/goblogs/docker-multi-stage-builds/1516462786-docker-multi-stage-builds.md

 However, it is often the case that the application that you are building will be run in an environment different than the environment in which it was developed, possibly one where Go is not installed.
-For our application, we can use the Go Toolchain to build a single, static binary with the following command in the root of the project:
+For this reason, in our application, we can use the Go Toolchain to build a single, static binary with the following command in the root of the project:

 ```
 $ go build -o bin/hello .
 ```

-In the above command, the `-o` flag, which is only allowed when compiling a single package, forces build to write the resulting executable or object to the named output file, instead of the default behavior.
+In the command above, the `-o` flag, which is only allowed when compiling a single package, forces build to write the resulting executable or object to the named output file, instead of the default behavior.